Diademe/undo-redo-decorator/readme.md

 ud.add(A);
 ```

-### Accessors
+## Remark
+- An object (class or instance) can be monitored only by one UndoRedo.
-Setter and Getter are not monitored, but the private variables used by the accessors are.
+- Setter and Getter are not monitored, but the private variables used by the accessors are.
+- Function are not monitored
+- Non enumerable member are not monitored
+- Non writable member are not monitored (but if it is a class decorated by Undoable, it's member will be monitored).

 ## Dirty side of undo-redo-proxy
-We covered undo and redo, why *proxy*?
-The whole library is based on [proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) and [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html).
+We covered the API of undo-redo, let see who it work, and what can it break in your code.
 1. Decorators: When you add `@Undoable()` on a class, the library will warp your class.
 You will use the wrapper without (hopefully) noticing anything.
 But unfortunately, class decorators are evaluated the last.
 If you used other decorators like member decorator of static decorator, they will see the real class, not the wrapper.
-It can cause problems if the use the class as in index of a Map or Set because after the evaluation of those decorators, the class will be overwritten.
 In case you need access to the original class (not the wrapper), do the following `(MyClass as any).__originalConstructor__;`, or `(myInstance as any).constructor.__originalConstructor__;`.
-2. Proxy: proxy allow to monitor every access to an object (class or instance).
-The library saves every write access to be able to udo or restore the state of the object.
-But they are incompatible with ES6 Map and Set.

-## Troubleshooting
-- An object can't be in two UndoRedo. the last one takes precedence;
-- If you use other decorators:
-  - Place `@Undoable()` at the top of the stack of class decorator
-  - If you need to access the type/constructor of an instance of a class with `@Undoable()`, do the following `(MyClass as any).__originalConstructor__;`, or `(myInstance as any).constructor.__originalConstructor__;`.
-This is because the `@Undoable()` decorator redefine the type of the class on which it is applied.
-But the non class decorators are executed before, and the use the original type (not the one modified by `@Undoable()`).
-- You can't do `UndoRedo.add(this)` from the constructor of a decorated class (`this` in constructor correspond to the original class and not the wrapper).
+2. For now, this library is not compatible with ES6 collections (Set, WeekSet, Map, WeekMap).

 ## Licence
 MIT